pallets/click/docs/utils.rst

-Because of this, click provides the :func:`get_binary_stream` and :func:`get_text_stream` functions, which produce consistent results with different Python versions and for a wide variety pf terminal configurations.
+Because of this, click provides the :func:`get_binary_stream` and :func:`get_text_stream` functions, which produce consistent results with different Python versions and for a wide variety of terminal configurations.

 The end result is that these functions will always return a functional stream object (except in very odd cases in Python 3; see